Payal Rajput

 Payal Rajput (born 5 December 1992) is an Indian actress who primarily works in Telugu and Punjabi films.
-She made her film debut with the Punjabi film Channa Mereya (2017), for which she received Filmfare Awards Punjabi for Best Debut Actress.
+She made her film debut with the Punjabi film Channa Mereya (2017), for which she won the Filmfare Award Punjabi for Best Debut Actress.
 Rajput then made her Hindi film debut with Veerey Ki Wedding (2018).

 Rajput started her acting career with the Hindi television series Sapnon Se Bhare Naina (2010).
 She then appeared in shows including Aakhir Bahu Bhi Toh Beti Hee Hai and Maha Kumbh: Ek Rahasaya, Ek Kahani.
-She made her Telugu film debut with RX 100 (2018), for which she received SIIMA Award for Best Female Debut (Telugu).
-Her other notable films include, Venky Mama (2019), Shava Ni Girdhari Lal (2021) and Head Bush (2022), her Kannada film debut.
+She made her Telugu film debut with RX 100 (2018), for which she received SIIMA Award for Best Female Debut – Telugu.
+Her other notable films include, Venky Mama (2019), Shava Ni Girdhari Lal (2021), Head Bush (2022) and Mangalavaaram (2023).

 Early life and career

 Rajput was born on 5 December 1992 in Delhi, India.

 Rajput started her television career in Sapnon Se Bhare Naina as Sonakshi.
-She played the lead role of Siya in Aakhir Bahu Bhi Toh Beti Hee Hai, in Gustakh Dil as Ishaani and in Mahakumbh: Ek Rahasaya, Ek Kahani as Maya.
+She played the lead role of Siya in Aakhir Bahu Bhi Toh Beti Hee Hai, in Gustakh Dil as Ishaani and in Maha Kumbh: Ek Rahasaya, Ek Kahani as Maya.

 In 2017, she debuted in the Punjabi film industry by playing the role of the main female lead, Kainaat Dhillon, in Channa Mereya, opposite Ninja.
-The film was a remake of the Marathi film Sairat, and was released on 14 July 2017.
-She made her Telugu film debut with 2018 film RX 100.
+The film is a remake of the Marathi film Sairat, and was released on 14 July 2017.
+She made her Telugu film debut with 2018 film RX 100 and reunited with director Ajay Bhupathi after five years in the venture Mangalavaaram.